vekatze/neut/book/src/overview.md

 ## Anything Else?

 You might also find Neut's module system interesting. _It distinguishes modules using the digests (checksums) of tarballs_ and defines module identities using version information.
-Although this is not the main point of Neut (and I'm ready to retract it immediately if necessary), it still might be of interest.
+Although this is not the main point of the language, it still might be of interest.
 This topic is covered in the [tutorial](./hello-external-world.md).

-Also, Neut includes an LSP server, which provides things like code completion, error reporting on save, etc. See [Chapter 5 (Development Environment)](./development-environment.md) for more.
+Also, Neut includes an LSP server, which provides things like code completion, error reporting on save, etc. See [Lovely LSP Showcase](./lovely-lsp-showcase.md) to see it in action.

 ---